Chad Lunsford promoted to Georgia Southern head coach

 According to sources, the Eagles will announce Chad Lunsford is being promoted from interim head coach to the team's new leader.
 Lunsford took over the program six games into the season and has led the Eagles to a 2-3 record with one game left to play.

-The school is holding a press conference at 3:00 p.m.
+The school held a press conference at 3:00 p.m.
 Monday to "discuss the future of the football program."

+"When this thing all started, it was an opportunity to provide consistency.
+I felt like I was the right man for that.
+As this process has worked and went, there's no doubt in my mind, I'm the right guy now,” Lunsford said.

 Lunsford has been backed by support from fans and players, especially after leading the team to back-to-back wins over South Alabama and Louisiana-Lafayette.
 Several players have tweeted "#WEWANTLUNSFORD" to show their support.